About John and Jean

 Tax efficiency

-The gift into each Controlled Access Account is a potentially exempt transfer and therefore outside of John and Jean’s estates, as long as they live for another seven years.
+The gift into each Controlled Access Account is a potentially exempt transfer and is therefore outside of John and Jean’s estates, as long as they live for seven years after setting the account up.